cevich/handy_fedora/README.md

 # handy_fedora
-Automatic docker build image of fedora + frequently installed dependencies
+Automatic docker build image of fedora, with minimum required packages for setting up a python-virtual environment capable of building Ansible.

 [See the docker hub page for details](https://hub.docker.com/r/cevich/handy_fedora/)